Help Stop Hazing

 We hope these pages help create a more clear and comprehensive understanding of what hazing is, how to identify it, the university’s strict policies against it, how to report it, and how to prevent it.

 Being a part of a campus organization can be beneficial to students and is an important and meaningful part of students’ co-curricular experiences.
-Elon wants to ensure it is a safe and enjoyable experience for all involved.
+Elon wants it to be a safe and enjoyable experience for all involved.

 What is hazing?

+Not all hazing is violent or physical.
+Not all hazing is done against someone’s will.
 Hazing is any activity expected of someone who is joining a group (or who is trying to maintain full status in a group) that humiliates, degrades or risks harming that person financially, emotionally, or physically, regardless of the person’s willingness to participate.
+It centers on the power exerted over potential or new members – the ability to

 It goes against our Honor Code and the importance of treating all members of our community with RESPECT.

 We recognize the importance and value of activities that bring students into organizations and clubs.
 Those bonding and educational activities should have a purpose and support the dignity and development of all people involved.
-Activities should be consistent with the student organization’s values or mission, and uphold the Elon University honor code.
+Activities should be consistent with the student organization’s values or mission, be a positive experience for all involved, and uphold the Elon University honor code.
 Activities that do not meet this definition are considered hazing.

-If you have concerns regarding an activity please refer to the Elon Student Handbook, your organization constitution and values, and the new member bill of rights.
+If you have concerns regarding an activity please refer to the Elon Student Handbook and the organization’s constitution, mission, and values.
 Staff in Student Involvement, the Center for Leadership, or the Office of Student Conduct are also available to answer any questions you may have.

 If you feel an activity is an immediate threat to the safety of any person, please call 911 or Campus Safety and Police at 336-278-5555.